EldritchCarMaker/My-Subnautica-Mods/README.md

 #### [All-In-One Package](https://github.com/Nagorogan/My-Subnautica-Mods/files/8841583/All-In-One.zip)

 This file has every single mod I have made that utilizes Equippable Item Icons.
 Easier to use this than download each individually if you just want them all.
+Does not work with vortex/mod managers

 Dependencies: [SmlHelper](https://www.nexusmods.com/subnautica/mods/113)
 ###### [Changelog](https://github.com/Nagorogan/My-Subnautica-Mods/blob/main/EquippableItemIcons/Changelog.md)